hashicorp/terraform/website/source/docs/providers/ibmcloud/r/infra_virtual_guest.html.markdown

 page_title: "IBM Cloud: infra_virtual_guest"
 sidebar_current: "docs-ibmcloud-resource-infra-virtual-guest"
 description: |-
-  Manages IBM Cloud infrastructure Virtual Guests.
+  Manages IBM Cloud infrastructure virtual guests.
 ---

 # ibmcloud\_infra_virtual_guest

-Provides virtual guest resource.
-This allows virtual guests to be created, updated and deleted.
-For additional details please refer to [API documentation](http://sldn.softlayer.com/reference/services/SoftLayer_Virtual_Guest).
+Provides a resource for virtual guests.
+This allows virtual guests to be created, updated, and deleted.

+For additional details, see the [SoftLayer API docs](http://sldn.softlayer.com/reference/services/SoftLayer_Virtual_Guest).

 ## Example Usage

-Create a new virtual guest using the "Debian" image.
+In the following example, you can create a virtual guest using a Debian image.

 ```hcl
 resource "ibmcloud_infra_virtual_guest" "twc_terraform_sample" {